-GHC will ensure it is prepared for a successful Year-Seven review by continuing to build on the assessment and improvement efforts it has developed to support student success.
-The following are five important areas of focus that Grays Harbor College has identified as areas of improvement in preparation for the Year-Seven report and visit.
+GHC will ensure it is prepared for a successful Year-Seven Comprehensive Evaluation by continuing to build on the assessment and improvement efforts it has developed to support student success.
+The following are four important areas of focus that Grays Harbor College has identified as areas of improvement in preparation for the Year-Seven report and visit.

-Focus Area 1: Foster College-Wide Efforts on Enrollment Management to Support Fiscal Sustainability
+Focus Area 1: Elevate Enrollment Management and Guided Pathways Work to Support Fiscal Sustainability